Levi Brown (actor)

 Levi J. Brown is a British television actor and musician.
 He is known for his role as Dante Williams in the 2024 series This Town.

 Early life and education

 Levi Brown is from Halesowen in the West Midlands and attended Windsor High School.

 By 2018, he had moved to London, and graduated in 2021 from the Guildhall School of Music and Drama.

 Career

 In 2022, Brown had a role in Channel 4 comedy series I Hate You, written by Robert Popper and featuring Tanya Reynolds, Melissa Saint, and Shaquille Ali-Yebuah.

 Brown had a role in the 2021 Apple TV+ series Invasion.
 He played Jason Perry in ITV thriller series Payback in 2023.

 Brown has the lead role as Dante Williams in 2024 Steven Knight series This Town for BBC One, premiering in the UK in March 2024.
 He received praise for his performance, with Anita Singh in The Daily Telegraph writing that he imbued his character "with a solemn, soulful quality...an impressive performance for a young actor".

+Brown made his Royal Shakespeare Company debut in 2025, playing Christian de Neuvillette in its 2025 production of Cyrano de Bergerac.

+Brown portrays Wes in the 2026 British drama series Girl Taken on Paramount+.